PaRr0tBoY/Awesome-Vivaldi/Vivaldi7.9Stable/README.md

 3. That's it!
 Restart browser to see the effect.
 If any other issues please report it at [Issues · PaRr0tBoY/Awesome-Vivaldi](https://github.com/PaRr0tBoY/Awesome-Vivaldi/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) and I'll ~~probably~~ fix it at weekend.

 > Optionally, get an glm api key here for AI features [here](https://open.bigmodel.cn/usercenter/proj-mgmt/apikeys).
 FYI, It's experimental and not stable though.
 You can use other AI providers' api as well as long as it's compatible with OpenAI api.

+# Frequently Asked Questions
+> I've Installed all the mod correctly but I didn't see the infect?
+Have you installed correctly?
+Check
+- [ ] Css Customization Allowed at vivaldi:flags
+- [ ] Set the folder to Awesome-Vivaldi-main\Vivaldi7.9Stable in vivaldi's settings > appearance > custom ui modifications
+- [ ] Replace all the files from ./Javascripts in "C:\Users\{username}\AppData\Local\Vivaldi\AApplication\{version}\resources\vivaldi"

+If you confirmed you installed it right:
+- Missing AI features?:
+All the AI-related mods require your own [OpenAI Compatible](https://developers.openai.com/api/reference/overview) API configured at first few lines of codes.
+- Missing FavouriteTabs?:
+Only first 9 pinned tabs/stacks is turned into grid.
+Others:
+- Turned on 2 level tab stacking under tabstacking.
+- Turned on Auto-hide under Appearance settings.
+- Read mod list to understand what these mods do.
+Most mods have a short description on top of file content.